 My recommendation: If you’ve lost one toxic relationship, why stop there?
 Use your mini personal crisis as a litmus test to see who genuinely cares about you and who’s just in it for the drama injections.
 Good people and good relationships will offer unconditional support.
 Toxic friends and family members will look to adopt the drama of your loss and make it theirs as well.
 This just makes everything worse.

-Generally, people who depend on toxic relationships for their self-worth do so because they’ve never really developed functioning relationships with themselves (and no, copious amounts of masturbation doesn’t count.)
+Generally, people who depend on toxic relationships for their self-worth do so because they’ve never really developed functioning relationships with themselves (and no, excessive masturbation doesn’t count.)

 This is the time to join a gym, to stop eating tubs of ice cream, to get outside and get reacquainted with your old friend called sunshine.
 It’s the time to sign up for that course you’ve always wanted to sign up for, to read that book that’s been sitting on your nightstand for six months, to finally floss for the first time ever.
 Now is the time to also let yourself feel sad or angry or guilty without self-judgment.